 By News Team

-Last Updated: 24th February 2020
+Last Updated: 19th August 2020

 The Champions League is the most prestigious club tournament in world football.
 The competition has created some magical moments and we have seen unforgettable goals to go with it.

 What would this list be if we didn’t mention this man?
-The Portuguese magician has made the Champions League his playground and has a record to back it up, with nobody having scored more than him in the competition.
+The Portuguese magician has made the Champions League his own and has a record to back it up, with nobody having scored more than him in the competition.